astronomer/docs/learn/debugging-dags.md

 :::info

-You can debug your DAG code with IDE debugging tools using the `dag.test()` method which was added in Airflow 2.5.
+You can debug your DAG code with IDE debugging tools using the `dag.test()` method, which was added in Airflow 2.5.
 See [Debug interactively with dag.test()](testing-airflow.md#debug-interactively-with-dagtest).
-This method also allows you to test and debug your Airflow connections, see [How to test and debug your Airflow connections](https://www.astronomer.io/events/webinars/how-to-test-and-debug-your-airflow-connections/).

 :::